October 15, 2019

 was removed from Google Play and the App Store.
 At the time of the shutdown, Sketch had

-millions of users, and hundreds of millions of sketches stored in the cloud.
+millions of users, and hundreds of millions of drawings stored in the cloud.

-Although diminished in power, Sony was still an important player in the mobile phone market in 2013.
+Sony was still an important player in the mobile phone market in 2013, and the company was

-The most peculiar in the line-up was the Z Ultra - a phone so big that most people could not fit it in their pocket.
+The most peculiar in the line-up was the Z Ultra - a phone so big it was hard to fit it into your pocket.

-The Z Ultra had an amazing feature though; you could control it using an ordinary pencil.
+The Z Ultra had an amazing feature though - you could use it with an ordinary pencil.

-With a selling point like that it seemed reasonable to include a useful drawing experience out-of-the-box.
+With a selling point like that it seemed reasonable to include an out-of-the-box drawing experience.

-which I had recently joined.
-The team normally dealt with integration of major social media platforms,
+The team normally dealt with social media integration,

 but the Sketch app was deemed important enough to repurpose the team.